‘This Is Us’ Spoilers From New Sneak Peek Tease Randall Becomes ‘Unhinged,’ His Girls Face First Day At School

 The photos released by NBC reveal some additional This Is Us spoilers for the October 8 episode.
 Deja will seemingly reach out to Tess to lend her support, and Tess looks like she’s really struggling.
 On the other hand, Deja is doing pretty well with this move and it looks as if viewers will see a bit more of Malik Tuesday night.

-As The Inquisitr recently noted, young actor Asante Blackk’s been promoted to be a series regular.
+As The Inquisitr recently noted, young actor Asante Blackk has been promoted to be a series regular.
 The character of Malik is said to end up connected to the Pearson family in a major way and fans are definitely loving the pairing of Malik and Deja.

-Rebecca will be wearing a very 80s-styled workout ensemble in some flashback scenes and these will include the young Pearson trio of pre-teen kids.
+Rebecca will be wearing a very ’80s-styled workout ensemble in some flashback scenes that will include the young Pearson trio of pre-teen kids.
 Based on another sneak peek for “Unhinged,” it looks as if this episode will have a few other buzzworthy developments, as Kate notices Toby’s weight loss and Kevin meets Cassidy.

-Toby has been hiding his working out, but it won’t go unnoticed when he takes his shirt off in front of Kate.
+Toby has been hiding his workouts out, but it won’t go unnoticed when he takes his shirt off in front of Kate.
 This is sure to raise some serious questions that might be difficult for the couple to navigate.

 In addition, Kevin will connect with Cassidy’s son.
 This Is Us spoilers note that both Cassidy and Kevin will be surprised to come face-to-face and realize they did not picture the other person at all accurately.